November 30th

 Commentary:

 Foolishness doesn't dare come near the learned.
-Sin doesn't set its foot near an ascetic (one who contemplates).
+Sin doesn't set foot near an ascetic (one who contemplates).
 Quarrels are not present near those who sit silently.
 Similarly, fear does not dare to lurk near an awakened soul.

-Just as there can't be darkness in the presence of light or chills in the presence of fire, the above qualities cannot be present near their opposing positive qualities.
+Just as there cannot be darkness in the presence of light or chills in the presence of fire, the above qualities cannot be present near their opposing positive qualities.
 Simply lighting even a small candle will dispel darkness in an instant, without any special undertaking.

 pada vigrahaH: